 SAR Assurance Measures ADV_ARC.1 The HLD and LLD documents provide a detailed description of the architecture of the TOE.
 Implementation at the source code level is provided to the evaluators on a need to know basis under a nondisclosure agreement.
 A companion document, the Correspondence document provides the path from the SFRs to the actual implementation for all components of the TOE.
 The Trusted Facility Manual ([TFM]) document provides guidance on initialization and startup procedures.
 ADV_FSP.5 The specifications for the security functions of the TOE are documented in the [PRSMPG] Chapter 3 - Security Related Controls section.
 A detailed outline for complete exploitation of the TOE's security functions is found in the [PRSMPG].
-Additional specifications and user information are provided in the s Guide , the HMC Operators Guide .
+Additional specifications and user information are provided in the IOCP User's Guide and the HMC Operators Guide .
 A companion document, the Correspondence document provides additional guidance showing how the various pieces of the implementation provide the necessary mutual support.
 ADV_IMP.1 As a companion to the source code and HLD/LLD, the Correspondence Document associates each component of the Security Target with the corresponding functional specification, high-level design, and low-level design documentation.
 Modules noted in the section "LLD" are either in bold text or plain text.
 Bold text modules enforce the security aspects of the component.
 Plain text modules are required to support, but not enforce the component.
 ADV_INT.2 The TOE internals are documented in proprietary internal documents.
-These documents also contain a description of the major structural elements of LPAR and the function they provide.
+These documents provide a descriptive representation of the major structural elements of LPAR and the functions they provide.
 The documents further refine the structural elements into subsystems.
 The interrelationships of the subsystems are represented by flow diagrams.
-ADV_TDS.4 PR/SM's modular design is discussed in the document Philosophy of Protection for PR/SM on z.
+ADV_TDS.4 PR/SM's modular design and component interactions are discussed in proprietary internal documents.
 An architectural description of each component is also provided.
-PR/SM's modular design and component interactions are discussed in proprietary internal documents.
-An architectural description of each component is also provided.
 AGD_OPE.1 The [TFM] provides the guidance required to insure a secure environment.
 All security parameters are described along with warnings about security settings that should be controlled in a secure processing environment.
 Additionally, full operational guidance is included in the [HMCOPG].
 AGD_PRE.1 The required guidance documentation is provided in the [TFM] which provides the necessary information regarding establishing the correct physical environment, how to prepare the system for secure operation, procedures on how to correctly initialize the TOE, and operational considerations to insure continued operation in conjunction with the security polity.
-Additional preparatory information is included in the [IMPP] and [INSTALL] manuals.
-ALC_CMC.4 Development of the z196 is complex and performed by multiple developers.
+Additional preparatory information is included in the [IMPP], and [IM] manuals.
+ALC_CMC.4 Development of the zEnterprise is complex and performed by multiple developers.
 In this environment changes are controlled with the support of automated tools that handle numerous changes and only allow them to be performed by authorized developers.
 PR/SM development is performed according to an ISO certified process.
-ALC_CMS.5 An internal document discusses the processes by which design documentation, test documentation and development tools are tracked.
-Change control as well as authorization control is also discussed.

-Version: 10.7 Classification: Unclassified Page 54 of 63 © Copyright IBM Corp.
-1994, 2011
+Version: 12.6 Classification: Public Page 52 of 60 © Copyright IBM Corp.
+1994, 2012